populist-vote/web/README.md

 ## Development

 This reposity leverages automatic code generation for GraphQL to make managing our types and fetchers seamless.
-You can run `yarn generate` to automatically generate our GraphQL types and data fetching hooks.
-This updates the `generated.tsx` file based on the queries and mutations defined in the `/graphql` directory.
+You can run `yarn generate` to automatically generate TypeScript type bindings, an updated GraphQL schema, and typed hooks for fetching data.
+This command updates the `generated.tsx` file based on the queries and mutations defined in the `/graphql` directory.
 If you update these GraphQL files, or you are aware that the API has been modified, you'll need to run `yarn generate` to create the most recent type bindings and fetchers.
 We use `react-query` as our client side caching layer.
 All queries are automatically cached based on the provided query key.
 This dramatically improves client side user experience and minimizes unnecessary calls to the API.

 ## Deployment